Instastructure/Instastructure/README.md

 - [x] User can make a fix request
 - [x] User can take pictures within the app or upload a photo
+- [x] Admin can post status of fix (in progress, completed, planned...)
+- [x] Two different types of user (user, admin)
+- [x] Homescreen shows requests in your organization
+- [x] Profilescreen shows requests made by you

+The following **optional** features are implemented:

 - [ ] User gets notification when issue is fixed
 - [ ] App sends notification or email to responsible organization
-- [ ] Organization can post status of fix (in progress, completed, planned...)
-- [ ] Two different types of user (normalUser, organizationUser)

-The following **optional** features are implemented:

 - [ ] User can view a map with reported issues, and add report location of their issue
 - [ ] Fix process details (estimated time to completion, etc.)
 - [ ] Multiple themes